-- Retailers and service providers will require fewer brick-and-mortar locations. - high percentage of space devoted to residential units will attract retail and restaurant tenants.
-As the daytime population associated with concentrations of workplaces decline, retail and restaurant tenants will become increasingly reliant on proximity to a residential population, including people working from home, for long-term viability.
+- Retailers and service providers will require fewer brick-andmortar locations.

+- Mixed-use developments

+with a high percentage of

+residential units will attract

+retail and restaurant tenants.
+As

+workplace populations decline,

+retail and restaurant tenants

+will increasingly rely on nearby

+residents, including those

+working from home, for longterm viability.

-- Office space will be maintained or created within existing buildings, and upfits to such buildings will respond to the specific needs of tenants, including employees requiring less square footage as shared workspaces become increasingly commonplace and remote working opportunities continue to rise.
+- Office space will be maintained or created within existing buildings, with upfits tailored to tenant needs, including smaller spaces for shared work environments and increased remote working opportunities

 - Industrial development will include a higher percentage of space for warehousing and distribution activities.

 - Manufacturing

-- Data Centers (cloud storage/call centers)
+- Data Centers (cloud storage/ call centers)

-- Supply Chain
+- · Supply Chain